ShawkTeam/pmt/ADD-LANGUAGES.md

       // other translations
  }

- // example
+ // Example
  struct pmt_langdb_general en = {
-      .lang_by_s = "YZBruh & r0manas";
+      .lang_by_s = "YZBruh & r0manas",
-      .language = "English";
+      .language = "English",
-      .lang_prefix = "en";
+      .lang_prefix = "en",
       // other translations
+      .by_str = "By" // Example for end translate
  }

- // CRITIC WARNING: Do not add ';' to the end of the last translation text.
-But others always
+ // CRITIC WARNING: Do not add ',' to the end of the last translation text.
+But others always...
  ```
  - Now do the others :)
  - Now let me explain the documentation...